Highpoint2000/webserver-scanner/README.md

 - In the header of scanner_server.js, an automatic background scan can be activated when no user is connected, or an automatic start when the web server starts
 - Auto scanner and logging preferences can be configured in the scanner_server.js header
 - In the HTML file you can klick on the header fields to sort the column or you enter a term in the search field
 - In order to use the live stream link in the log file, you must register at fmscan.org.
-When you open a link for the first time, you have to authenticate yourself with it.
+When you open a link for the first time, you have to authenticate yourself with it
+- Since all FMLIST log entries are created automatically, with FMLIST Autolog  mode "on" the manual log button is hidden on the web interface, in the Autolog mode “auto”, the manual log button is only hidden on the web interface during the autoscan process

 After activating/deactivating the plugin or making changes to the scanner server.js script, the server must be restarted!!!